-Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media company with activities in cable television, Internet access, mobile and cable telecommunications, over-the-top ("OTT") video service, business solutions (including data hosting centres), broadcasting, soundstage and equipment rental and postproduction services for the film and television industries, newspaper publishing and distribution, Internet portals and specialized websites services, book and magazine publishing and distribution, rental and distribution of video games and game consoles, music production and distribution, out-of-home advertising, operation and management of a world-class entertainment venue, ownership and management of Quebec Major Junior Hockey League ("QMJHL") teams, concert production and management and promotion of sporting and cultural events.
+Through its Quebecor Media subsidiary, Quebecor is one of Canada's leading telecommunications and media companies with activities in mobile and cable telephony services, Internet access, cable television, over-the-top ("OTT") video services, business telecommunication solutions, broadcasting, soundstage and equipment rental, newspaper publishing and distribution, specialized websites, book and magazine publishing and distribution, rental and distribution of video games and game consoles, music production and distribution, out-of-home advertising, operation and management of a world-class entertainment venue, ownership and management of Quebec Major Junior Hockey League ("QMJHL") teams, concert production and management and promotion of sporting and cultural events.
 Through its Videotron subsidiary, Quebecor is a premier mobile and cable communications service provider.
 Quebecor holds leading positions through its Media segment and its Sports & Entertainment segment in the creation, promotion and distribution of entertainment and news, and in Internet-related services that are designed to appeal to audiences in every demographic category.
 Quebecor continues to pursue a convergence strategy to capture synergies within its portfolio of properties, and to leverage the value of its content across multiple distribution platforms.